- Date and Time: Sunday, May 15, 2015 at 2:00PM

 - Reception to follow at the Campanile Esplanade

 Each year, the Charles and Louise Travers Department of Political Science awards a graduating senior the Departmental Citation in recognition of his/her outstanding accomplishments in Political Science.
 The recipient of the Departmental Citation delivers the student address at Commencement.
+The department will announce the recipient of the 2016 Departmental Citation in April.

 Information for Graduating Students